MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-getting-started-1-example-loan-data.md

 - *ccDebt* – the amount of credit card debt
 - *houseAge* – the age (in years) of the house
 - *year* – the year the data was collected

+As in previous tutorials, you can use package help to get more information by typing`?mortDefaultSmall` at the `>` prompt in the R interactive window.

 ## Specify the input files and output XDF file